pulumi/docs/pulumi-hugo/themes/default/content/case-studies/snowflake.md

 ## Results

 The immediate result was that Pulumi helped Snowflake meet their short-term goals.
-They deployed to their top cloud providers and internal users in time for the company meeting and were able to expand the platform to support GCP shortly afterwards.
+They deployed to their top cloud providers and internal users in time for the company meeting and were able to expand the platform to support Google Cloud shortly afterwards.
 However, there are more pervasive results that have improved Snowflake’s development efforts for the long term.

 With Pulumi, the Snowflake developers can now truly treat their infrastructure as code.
 They no longer need to rely on bespoke tools to determine their capabilities.
 Instead, they’re free to write whatever code they need and to follow accepted software life cycle best practices.
 They’ve also decreased their deployment times dramatically.